Celebrating 200 years of the Incorporated Church Building Society

-The 200th anniversary of the Incorporated Church Building Society will be marked in a number of ways, including.
+The 200th anniversary of the Incorporated Church Building Society was marked in a number of ways, including.

-- 'Free Seats for All' a new book charting the history of the ICBS, written by Gill Hedley, will be published by Umbria Press in May 2018.
+- 'Free Seats for All' a new book charting the history of the ICBS, written by Gill Hedley, published by Umbria Press in May 2018.
 You can order copies online.

-- A special service of Evensong will be held at St Paul's Cathedral on 26 June 2018.
-Find out how to attend.
+- A special service of Evensong held at St Paul's Cathedral on 26 June 2018.

 If your church has a special link with the ICBS, or received funding from it, we'd be delighted to hear from you.
 Please contact us at email@example.com